ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 Creating entities
 -----------------

 An entity is a series of samples that describe the state of and object over a period of time.
 A sample is the representation of an entity's momentary state.
 Samples are created from user data.
-The data should describe people or things that exist in some location during some time span.
+User data should describe people or things that exist in some location during some time span.
 Data can be ingested from static files with thousands of records or real-time streams that provide state updates in real-time.
 As an example we'll ingest the following real-time shipment data into an existing dataset named ``shipments``:

 .. list-table:: Source data: real-time shipment status
    :header-rows: 1